Avoid Knee Replacement with Genicular Artery Embolization (GAE) for Chronic Knee Pain Relief in San Francisco

 4. Are there risks or side effects?

-6. Am I a candidate for GAE?
+6. Who is a candidate for GAE?

-• Are between 40-80 years old
+Are between 40 and 80 years old

 7. What is the recovery time for GAE?